VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 # Another Example: CVE-2013-6665

-In the interest of being helpful, Prof. Meneely has done another example for you to reference.
+Prof. Meneely has done another example for you to reference.
 You can read about it in [CVE-2013-6665.yml]( https://github.com/andymeneely/chromium-vulnerabilities/blob/dev/cves/CVE-2013-6665.yml)

+# Common YAML Questions

+## Does indentation matter?

+YES!
+Indentation has semantic meaning.
+Imagine YAML as if a Python person was  was redesigning JSON to be more human-friendly.

+## What is with the pipe character?

+This is a [literal block](http://yaml.org/YAML_for_ruby.html#blocks), which means that newlines are preserved.
+Again, indentation matters here too.

+## Should I use string keys or symbol keys? (e.g. `commit:` or `:commit:`)

+Keep with what was written in the file.
+We tend to be flexible toward both.
+We prefer string keys.